karlstolley/drc-accessible-images/part-ii/_post.md

         width: 66.667%;
         margin: 0 11.111% 0 22.222%; /* Left offset for #content area */
       }
+    /*
+      Closing bracket from the media query:
+    */
     }

 Media queries apply the CSS rules they contain only under certain conditions.
 In that example, `#content` is only sized at 66.667% if the browser viewport is 700 pixels wide or more.
 For a more accessible query, it’s generally better to specify em units rather than pixels.
 In most browsers, 1em = 16px, so the query could be rewritten as `(min-width: 43.75em)`.
 That has the advantage of drawing layouts based on how large someone has zoomed the text, an accessibility preference of the user, rather than the arbitrary pixel-width of their device.
 And pixel-widths of devices are extremely arbitrary.
 In the early days of RWD, designers too often used the screen sizes of the iPhone and iPad to determine the `min-width` breakpoints of a design.
 A much better practice is to use something like the [responsive design mode in Firefox](https://developer.mozilla.org/en-US/docs/Tools/Responsive_Design_Mode), specifying breakpoints based solely on stress points in the design, where elements are sized incorrectly or the grid begins to fall apart.